Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: The Model

-A global BFB condition involving all field directions is collected in Appendix~\ref{app:unitarity}.
-We impose these BFB constraints at tree level, as our focus is the low-energy phenomenology relevant for the mixed WIMP--FIMP (and FIMP--FIMP) regimes.
+These conditions must be supplemented by an additional copositivity condition involving all three field directions, which is given in Appendix~\ref{app:unitarity}.
+We impose the complete set of BFB conditions at tree level.

-Perturbative unitarity is enforced through the standard partial-wave bound on the eigenvalues of the $2\to2$ scalar scattering matrices, $|\mathcal{M}_i|\le 8\pi$.
-The explicit constraints for the potential in Eq.~\eqref{eq:pot}, including the cubic equation whose roots yield the remaining eigenvalues, are summarised in Appendix~\ref{app:unitarity}.
-All theoretical bounds are enforced point-by-point in our numerical analysis.
+Perturbativity is imposed through $|\lambda_i|\leq 4\pi$ for all dimensionless scalar couplings.
+Perturbative unitarity is enforced through the standard partial-wave condition \(|\Re(a_0)|\leq 1/2\) for the high-energy $2\to2$ scalar scattering amplitudes.
+The explicit definitions and normalisation of the scattering-matrix eigenvalues, together with their corresponding bounds, are given in Appendix~\ref{app:unitarity}.
+The appendix also presents the cubic equation whose roots determine the remaining eigenvalue combinations.
+All the theoretical constraints described above are enforced point-by-point in our numerical analysis.